Chapter VI: Student Code of Conduct

 12. Final Administrative Decision: As the result of a Minor Case Resolution Meeting or Restorative Justice Conference, the Case Resolution Officer’s formal letter based on one of the following: the result of the Case Resolution Meeting, the result of the Restorative Justice Conference, or resulting from the student’s plea of “responsible.”
 The decision is effective immediately upon issuance and remains in effect pending the outcome of any subsequent appeal process, if any.

-• As the result of a Major Case Resolution Meeting, the Vice Provost and Dean of Student Affairs’ formal decision based on of the following: the findings and recommendations from the Case Resolution Board or resulting from the student’s plea of “responsible.”
+• As the result of a Major Case Resolution Meeting, the Vice Provost of Student Affairs’ formal decision based on of the following: the findings and recommendations from the Case Resolution Board or resulting from the student’s plea of “responsible.”
 The decision is effective immediately upon issuance and remains in effect pending the outcome of any subsequent appeal process, if any.

 13. Good Conduct Standing: Good Conduct Standing is a student’s status when there are no pending student conduct allegations or active conduct outcomes.